 The immediate responsibility for the selection of the Reference Collection lies with the Collection Development Librarian designated to oversee the Reference Collection.
 Other librarians and faculty members may also recommend titles for the collection.
-The reference collection is reviewed by the Director of Collection Development, the Monographs Management Librarian, and Collection Liaisons on a periodic basis, as dictated by the Rotation Schedule for Monographs.
+The reference collection is reviewed by the Director of Collection Development, the Special Formats Coordinator, the Director of the Graduate Library, and the Director of Research & Instructional Services on a periodic basis, as dictated by the Collection Assessment Cycle.